FlowFuse/website/src/blog/2024/01/send-a-file.md

 # Summary

 There are many approaches that can be taken when solving this.
-We are going to go over 3.
+We are going to go over three.

 1. [Node-RED Dashboard (FlowFuse)](#node-red-dashboard-(flowfuse)) - Leverage [FlowFuse's Dashboard](https://dashboard.flowfuse.com/) to allow the user to navigate to the webpage, upload a file, and visualize before sending it on to the next process.
 2. [Simple Python Script](#simple-python-script) - Simple script that will be shared below.
 It is a simple Python application that allows the user to send a file with a simple command, but this might require a little more technical skills that the end user may not feel comfortable with.